toludoyin/actions_/README.md

 * Convert to a csv file
 * On PGAdmin, create a new database in server
 * In the newly create database, create a new table and write a query to list the columns, as it is on the csv file
-* Right click, click on import/export data...
+* Right click, click on import/export data..